RCK1439/c8emu/README.md

 # c8emu: An interpreter for Chip-8

 c8emu is a mini Chip-8 emulator/interpreter for the [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) programming language.
-This project is an educational project for me with regard to getting into emulator development as well as programming portable and cross-platform C code.
+This project is an educational project for me with regard to getting into emulator development as well as programming portable and cross-platform C++ code.

 ![[image]](resources/test_opcode.png)